Basic Info.

 A fume hood is a ventilated, enclosed workspace intended to capture, contain and exhaust harmful or dangerous chemical fumes, vapors and particulate matter generated by procedures conducted within the hood.
 No HEPA filtration of either the intake or exhaust air takes place.
 The air is exhausted outside the laboratory.
 This makes a fume hood most suitable for chemical use and other work where sterility is not a concern.
 Fume hoods should be utilized for hazardous drug or chemical preparation and use with waste anesthetic gases such as isoflurane.

-the worker.
+A Laminar Flow Hood (LFH), is not a biological safety cabinet.
+These devices do not provide any protection to the worker.
 They are designed to provide a sterile environment to protect the product.
 Air potentially contaminated with infectious agents may be blown towards the worker.
 LFHs should only be used for work with non-infectious materials such as media preparation.
 They should never be used with potentially infectious materials, toxins, volatile chemicals, or materials that may cause hypersensitivity to the worker such as animal dander.

 A Biological Safety Cabinet (BSC) is a valuable supplement to good sterile technique and a necessary containment device when working with potentially infectious materials.
 All BSCs use high efficiency particulate air (HEPA) filters to treat intake and exhaust air.
 These filtered cabinets are primarily designed to protect against exposure to particulates or aerosols.
 70% of the air in most BSCs is recirculated back into the lab through its exhaust HEPA filter.
 This purifies the air of potentially infectious aerosols and animal dander or bedding but does not reduce exposure to chemicals or gases including waste anesthetic gases such as isoflurane.